jsal13/blog/md/elasticsearch-tutorial-02.md

 ## Next Time

 I didn't do much "hands on" work this time since the kNN + RRF were quite similar to the full-text search in terms of the API and it was a bit more boring than I thought to bulk upload a bunch of sample embeddings and see which were close to one-another.
 I'm sure if I had a better dataset than "random phrases I thought of" it would be neat.
-Maybe in the last part of this series I'll find a nice dataset and answer some questions in it.

 The "Vector Search" part of the ES tutorial ends here.
 In the next post I'll cover the next part of the tutorial: Semantic Search.
 This is the part with that ELSER Model, so I'll finally get to learn what the acronym stands for!